‘The Abels’, in simple terms, are a list of Tasmania’s 158 highest and most prominent mountain peaks.

 Though several Peak Bagging lists and points systems for Tasmania’s mountains exist, The Abels are a popular target for many reasons.
 The 158 peaks are a lofty and most worthwhile goal, yet achievable well within a lifetime.
 As of 2019 under 20 people are known to have completed all 158.
 While a few have completed the list in a short number of years of very dedicated peak bagging, most take several decades of walking to conquer all the summits.

 Perhaps more crucially, The Abels offer something for bushwalkers of every ability, from newcomers to seasoned hikers.
-While some peaks can literally be accessed by driving, others require multi-day bushwalks to access.
-Some are accessed by formal, well maintained tracks, others require careful navigation through untracked bush.
+While some peaks can literally be accessed by driving to the summit, others require substantial multi-day bushwalks to access.
+Some are accessed by formal, well maintained tracks, others require careful navigation through untracked bush and across exposed ridges.
+In short, The Abels has options for every walker.